 Visitors to this area need maps, brochures and sometimes permits before proceeding into an area without cell service, restroom facilities, gas stations, food, or water.
-To catch visitors before they end up in this challenging situation, Mount Rainier National Park plans to pilot a visitor contact center on property they own in the Town of Wilkeson in collaboration with partners.
+To catch visitors before they end up in this challenging situation, Mount Rainier National Park plans to pilot a visitor contact center on property they own in the Town of Wilkeson, in collaboration with other partners.
 Wilkeson, the last location for reliable cell service in the corridor, is also the location of the last restaurants and a gas station before the road dead ends at the National Park.
-If the Park determines through a pilot that there is adequate need, they will evaluate a permanent visitor center in Wilkeson through a formal planning process.
+If the Park determines through the pilot that there is adequate need, they will consider plans for a permanent visitor center in Wilkeson through a formal planning process.

-Action Lead Organization Partners R-2-10 National Park Service - Mount Friends of Carbon Canyon, Pilot a temporary visitor contact station Rainier National Park ForeverGreen Trails, in Wilkeson (see action P-2-7).
-Pierce County, Foothills Rails to Trails Coalition, Town of Wilkeson R-2-11 National Park Service - Mount Town of Wilkeson, US Evaluate establishing a permanent Rainier National Park Forest Service, Pierce inter-agency visitor contact station in County, Wilkeson.
+- [3] ACTION LEAD ORGANIZATION PARTNERS &gt;&gt;&gt; R-2-10 Pilot a temporary visitor contact station in Wilkeson (see action P-2-7).
+NPS-MORA Friends of Carbon Canyon, ForeverGreen Trails, Parks, Foothills Rails to Trails Coalition, Town of Wilkeson &gt;&gt;&gt; R-2-11 Explore establishing a permanent inter-agency visitor contact station in Wilkeson.
+NPS-MORA Town of Wilkeson, USFS, Parks